Classroom Plus Plus (CPP) Developer Guide

 • 1a.
 No contacts match the search query.

 • 1a1.
-System shows an empty list with a message indicating no matches found.
+System shows an empty list with a label indicating no matches found.

 • 1a2.
 Use case ends.

 • 1b.
-Invalid search query (e.g. invalid field, or missing search keyword).
+Invalid search query (e.g. invalid field, or missing search substring).

 • 1b1.
 System shows an error message.